 Eighty Fights From The 80’s (Part Two)

-We know you’ve barely started sampling all the great battles we listed yesterday in Part One of this list, but we promised, and so we deliver: here’s the other half of the eighty epic fights from the 1980’s, one of the greatest decades in the whole history of pugilism, with an all-star cast of greats: Duran, Chavez, Tyson, Hagler, Leonard, Hearns, plus a few lesser known gems.
+We know you’ve barely started sampling all the great battles we listed yesterday in Part One of this list, but we promised, and so we deliver: here’s the other half of the eighty epic fights from the 1980’s, one of the greatest decades in the long history of pugilism, with an all-star cast of greats: Duran, Chavez, Tyson, Hagler, Leonard, Hearns, plus a few lesser-known gems.
 All of the links either take you directly to a video of the fight, or to a post that has the video embedded.
 Enjoy!

 1984

 Jose Ramirez vs Edwin Rosario II: A ton of action was packed into this seesaw San Juan scrap, a rematch of Rosario’s close decision the previous May.
-In his 93rd outing, Mexico veteran Ramirez utilised all his experience and grit to overcome two early knockdowns and pull off an improbable fourth-round TKO.
+In his 93rd outing, Mexican veteran Ramirez utilised all his experience and grit to overcome two early knockdowns and pull off an improbable fourth-round TKO.

 Jung Koo Chang vs Katsuo Tokashiki: Jung Koo Chang’s fourth title defence against combative Japanese challenger Katsuo Tokashiki is one of the greatest ever light flyweight bouts.
 Teak-tough Tokashiki survived a devastating first-round knockdown and willed himself into the fight, but the champ was ultimately too strong, his final assault in the ninth devastating.